 CLS Biological Physics/PoLs Pedagogy Fellowship

-The scope of commitments is very flexible.
-At this point we are seeking the identification of qualified and motivated individuals who may be interested to work from 30 to 300 hrs (in total).
-As such, compensation is also flexible but can be expected to be commensurate with the amount of work performed.
-By example, funding may be commensurate with that of a standard quarterly TA position, a month of summer salary, etc. We do not anticipate funding more than 30% annual salary for any individual.
+The scope of effort of the Fellow position is flexible.
+At this point we seek qualified and motivated individuals who may be interested to work anywhere from 30 to 300 hrs (in total).
+Compensation will be commensurate with the amount of work performed and the Fellow’s experience and expertise.
+Funding may be commensurate with a standard quarterly or semester TA position for a grad student, a month of summer salary for a postdoc or faculty member, or other models matching the Fellow’s effort; we do not anticipate funding more than 30% annual salary for any individual.
 Funding is available for the next five years of the Center.
 We hope to select 1-3 committed individuals for this project.

-Faculty may be located at any higher academic institution, but have a primary appointment in a Physics Department and regularly teach advanced undergraduate and/or graduate courses in biological physics.
-Demonstrated excellence in and a strong interest in biological physics pedagogy is necessary.
+Faculty may be located at any higher academic institution, but have a primary appointment in a Physics Department and regularly teach advanced undergraduate and/or graduate courses involving biological physics.
+Demonstrated excellence in and a strong interest in biological physics curriculum and pedagogy is necessary.

-Those eligible and interested should contact CLS Director (Margaret Gardel; gardel@uchicago.edu) directly to discuss this opportunity further.
+Those interested should contact Catherine Crouch (ccrouch1@swarthmore.edu) or CLS Director (Margaret Gardel; gardel@uchicago.edu) directly to discuss this opportunity further.

 Scroll to Top